 La Petite merchande d’allumettes (1928) Director: Jean Renoir

-“The Little Match Girl” is a beautiful and dreamy short Renoir silent film.
-It is difficult to find a bad Renoir film.
-“The Little Match Girl” is a sad little story, but the cinematography and editing in this film makes incredible use of the camera -from blurry scenes showcasing the cold on a window pane, to an intense chase-scene on horseback from the figure of death in the clouds, this Renoir film is a bittersweet little dream.
+“The Little Match Girl” is a short and dreamy Renoir film.
+It is a somber little story with blurry scenes showcasing a cold window pane, and an intense yet bittersweet dream sequence/chase-scene on horseback with the figure of death in the clouds.

-The film lasts about 30 minutes, and apparently the daughter of James Joyce played a brief, minor role in the film.
+This film lasts about 30 minutes, and apparently the daughter of James Joyce played a brief, minor role in the film.
 Renoir was married to the lead, Catherine Hessling, however they divorced shortly after this film was completed.
-Hessling starred in most of his nine silent films.
+Hessling starred in most of Renoir’s nine silent films.